 What DPI should I look for in a small printer?

-The DPI refers to 'drops per inch' and indicates the quality of an image produced by an Inkjet printer.
-In short, the higher the DPI, the better your printout will look, especially if you want colour photos, but a lower DPI means you'll spend less on replacement ink cartridges (which can get pricey).
+The DPI refers to "dots per inch" and indicates the quality of an image produced by an inkjet printer.
+In short, the higher the DPI, the better your printout will look, especially if you want colour photos.
+Conversely, a lower DPI means you'll spend less on replacement ink cartridges (which can get pricey).
 The DPI you require will depend on what you plan to use your printer for.

 What is the best small printer?

-The best small printer (in our opinion) is the Canon Pixma TR150, which offers wireless printing and a compact design that can be easily transported from home to office without compromising print quality.
+The best small printer is the Canon Pixma TR150, which offers wireless printing and a compact design that can be easily transported from home to the office without compromising print quality.

-For photos, the Canon Selphy CP1300 is an excellent choice for postcard-sized prints, while the Canon SELPHY Square QX10 and KODAK Step get our vote for smaller pictures.
+For photos, the Canon Selphy CP1300 is an excellent choice for postcard-sized prints, while the Canon Selphy Square QX10 gets our vote for smaller pictures.